happybeing/safenetwork-fuse/README.md

 If you are not yet familiar with developing for SAFE Network, or have not previously used the 'mock' network to develop and test your code, please run through the [SAFE Network Nodejs Tutorial](https://hub.safedev.org/platform/nodejs/) *before* proceeding.
 Doing so should ensure you have all the pre-requisites and help you understand anything not made explicit in the instructions below.

 ### a) Clone safenetworkjs:
-You need [Yarn](https://yarnpkg.com/) to run this project.
 Remember to fork on github and then clone your fork if you intend to work on the code.
 The following just clones the main repo:

 ```
 git clone https://github.com/theWebalyst/safenetworkjs